aesthetic-suite/framework/docs/config.md

 specificity takes place.

-The `breakpoints` setting _requires 5 breakpoints_ ranging from smallest to largest, in either a list or object format, with values being a unitless integer.
+The `breakpoints` setting _requires 5 breakpoints_ ranging from smallest to largest, in either a list or object format, with values being a [unit](#unitless-values).
 On the web, these values will be converted to `em` values, while Android uses `dp`, and [ignored by iOS][ios-responsive].
 By default, the setting is configured to the values in the example below.

 ```yaml
 # List